Bhola Shankar

-Bhola Shankar is a 2023 Indian Telugu-language action film directed by Meher Ramesh.
+Bhola Shankar is a 2023 Indian Telugu-language action comedy film directed by Meher Ramesh.
 It stars Chiranjeevi in the title role with Tamannaah Bhatia, Keerthy Suresh and Sushanth.
 It is an official remake of the 2015 Tamil film Vedalam.

-Released on 11 August 2023, Bhola Shankar was critically panned and underperformed at the box office, earning about ₹47.50 crore against a budget of ₹100 crore.
+Released on 11 August 2023, Bhola Shankar was critically panned and underperformed at the box office, earning about ₹42.2 crore against a budget of ₹100 crore.

 Chiranjeevi was dubbed by Jackie Shroff in Hindi dubbed version of the film.

 Plot

 In Kolkata, Alexander, the head of a criminal syndicate, operates an extensive trafficking ring involving the kidnapping and sale of girls.
 Utilizing his brothers Bretlee and Charles, a corrupt port official, and a police informer, Alexander traffics the girls to international buyers.
 When a CBI officer conducts a raid at the port, Alexander murders him to evade capture.

 Shankar and his sister, Mahalakshmi "Maha," relocate to Kolkata where Shankar quickly earns local admiration by rescuing children from an electrical accident.
 He secures a job with a taxi company owned by Vamsi and enrolls Mahalakshmi in an arts college.
-Shankar’s first passenger is Lasya, a struggling lawyer desperate for a career breakthrough.
+Shankar's first passenger is Lasya, a struggling lawyer desperate for a career breakthrough.
 Lasya persuades Shankar to act as a mute witness in her case.
-The plan initially appears successful until the judge overhears Shankar speaking to Mahalakshmi, resulting in Lasya’s suspension from practice.
+The plan initially appears successful until the judge overhears Shankar speaking to Mahalakshmi, resulting in Lasya's suspension from practice.
 Seeking revenge, Lasya confronts Shankar but is thwarted by Vamsi, who defends Shankar.
-Later, they go to a club Shankar exposes Vamsi’s infidelity to his wife, leading to Vamsi’s loss of his company.
+Later, they go to a club Shankar exposes Vamsi's infidelity to his wife, leading to Vamsi's loss of his company.

-The Kolkata DCP requests Shankar and other transportation workers to report any suspicious activities related to Alexander’s syndicate.
-Shankar identifies several of Alexander’s men from a list provided by the DCP.
+The Kolkata DCP requests Shankar and other transportation workers to report any suspicious activities related to Alexander's syndicate.
+Shankar identifies several of Alexander's men from a list provided by the DCP.
 This leads to a successful raid that rescues three girls from trafficking.
-In response, Bretlee orders Shankar’s assassination.
-Shankar fights off and kills Bretlee and his men, discovering that the police informer had sent his photo to Alexander’s gang.
+In response, Bretlee orders Shankar's assassination.
+Shankar fights off and kills Bretlee and his men, discovering that the police informer had sent his photo to Alexander's gang.
 Shankar then stores the gun used in a locked drawer filled with weapons.

 Shankar picks up Srikar from the airport, who is immediately attracted to Mahalakshmi.
-Srikar, who is Lasya’s brother, reveals that his marriage to Mahalakshmi is being arranged.
-Despite Mahalakshmi’s initial rejection, Shankar encourages Srikar to be honest about his feelings.
+Srikar, who is Lasya's brother, reveals that his marriage to Mahalakshmi is being arranged.
+Despite Mahalakshmi's initial rejection, Shankar encourages Srikar to be honest about his feelings.
 The engagement between Mahalakshmi and Srikar proceeds, and Shankar and Lasya meet at the ceremony.
 Lasya attempts to disrupt the event but is ignored.
 In response, Lasya teams up with Vamsi to further her revenge.
 She tricks Shankar into thinking Mahalakshmi has been kidnapped, but this was a ruse.
-Lasya’s actions eventually lead her to fall in love with Shankar.
+Lasya's actions eventually lead her to fall in love with Shankar.